sqrldev/wordpress-sqrl-login/README.md

 ![Profile screen with association](assets/screenshot-3.png)

-This third screenshot shows the user's profile after having enabled SQRL for log in.
+This third screenshot shows the user's profile after having enabled SQRL for logging in.